hashkat/hashkat/docs/troubleshooting.md

 /home/mobile/hashkat/run.sh: line 80:  4026 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args
 `

-This error message is due to a spelling error that may have been accidentally made in *INFILE.yaml*, such as spelling *true* or *false* wrong or forgetting to give a value for a particular variable.
-We received this error message when we spelt *false* as *fAlse* under *use_barabasi*.
-This error can be simply remedied by fixing the spelling mistake and rerunning ***#k@***.
+This error message is due to a spelling error that may have been accidentally made in **INFILE.yaml**, such as spelling 'true' or 'false' wrong or forgetting to give a value for a particular variable.
+We received this error message when we spelled 'false' as 'fAlse' under 'use_barabasi'.
+Simply fix the spelling mistake and rerun **#k@**.

-### Indentation Error
+#### Tab Error

-You may receive a long error message ending with something similar to the following:

 `
 terminate called after throwing an instance of 'YAML::BadDereference'